 Is an introductory class for students who are new to aerial arts.
 This class provides an introduction to the various apparatus, safety precautions, and basic body alignment, core strength, grips, and techniques required for aerial arts.
 Students are strongly encouraged to take our intro class before progressing to other aerial classes.

-Aerial Arts I:
+Aerial Arts I/II:

 Provides the basics of aerial silks and tails.
 This is a mixed level class catering to beginner to intermediate aerialists.
 Beginners will work mostly in the sling and learn basic silks techniques such as footlocks, proper body alignment, safety, and sequences.
 Intermediate students will learn progressive sequences, drops in the sling and sequences in tails and will begin to prepare for more complex drops and sequences.
 All students begin close to the ground and progress as their aerial language and strength expands.